Ethereum-Jakarta/simple-defi-ui/README.md

 - 🎨 **Modern UI/UX** - Clean, responsive design with dark/light themes
 - 🔗 **Wallet Integration** - Connect with MetaMask and other Web3 wallets
 - 📱 **Mobile Responsive** - Optimized for all device sizes
-- ⚡ **Fast Transactions** - Optimized for Monad's high-speed blockchain
+- ⚡ **Fast Transactions** - Optimized for Lisk's high-speed blockchain

 ## 🏗️ Tech Stack